-Scheme which resulted in some lending for new to Bank business.
-Lending facilities were also extended to new and existing customers in 2020 and 2021 under the Government backed CBILs and Bounce Back-loans schemes.
-This supplemented new lending to existing customers.
-Lending to new to Bank and existing customers has been a focus during 2022 as part of a growth strategy.
+Throughout COVID, CBILs and Bounce Back-loans were offered to customers, this supplemented new lending to existing customers.
+Lending to new to Bank and existing customers has been a focus during 2023 as part of the growth strategy.

-Individual cases which show signs of financial stress are managed through a watchlist process with input from the business support team.
-The CROC and EROC (and by exception the Risk Committee) receive regular reports on the performance of the portfolio against agreed credit risk metrics.
+Individual cases which show signs of financial stress are managed through a watchlist process with input from the Business Support team.
+CROC and EROC (and by exception the Risk Committee) receive regular reports on the performance of the portfolio against agreed credit risk metrics.